nus-cs2103/website-base/admin/appendixE-gitHub.md

 * **Assign the issue to a team member** after you've decided who should do the corresponding task.

 {% call show_faq("%%**Is it OK to assign multiple members to the same task?**%%") %}
-This is discouraged in the tP, so that task allocations are easier to track.<br>
+This is discouraged in the tP, as it makes task allocations (and accountability) harder to track.<br>
-Shared tasks can be split into separate issues.
+Instead, shared tasks can be split into separate issues.
 For example, instead of creating an issue `Update teams page with own info` and assigning it to all team members (in which case, this issue can't be closed until all members do their part), you can create issues such as `Update teams page with John's info` that can be assigned to individual members.
 {% endcall %}

 </div>